grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 - `-ingester.read-circuit-breaker.failure-execution-threshold`: How many read requests must have been executed within the thresholding period for a read circuit breaker to be eligible to open for the rate of failures?

-- `-ingester.push-circuit-breaker.failure-threshold-percentage`: Max percentage of push requests that can fail over period before a push circuit breaker opens.
+- `-ingester.push-circuit-breaker.failure-threshold-percentage`: Maximum percentage of push requests that can fail over period before a push circuit breaker opens.

 - `-ingester.read-circuit-breaker.failure-threshold-percentage`: Max percentage of read requests that can fail over period before a read circuit breaker opens.